Applying for Student Visa

 - A copy of the photo and name page of your current passport which must show your full name, your date of birth, your citizenship, and your country of birth

-If you are accepted into a University of Divinity course, the university will send you an Acceptance Contract, which you must complete, sign, and return to the Overseas Students Officer.
+If you are accepted into a University of Divinity course, the university will send you an Acceptance Contract, which you must complete, sign, and return to the Academic Services Officer.
 The university will then send you a Confirmation of Enrolment (COE).

 Step Three: Visa Application